gauravkheterpal/SenchaCON2013-Hackathon/README.md

 * iOS
 * BB10

+### Documentation

+For our SenchaCON 2013 pitch, please see the pptx file in the docs/ folder

+### Screenshots

+For screenshots, please see the files in Screenshots/ folder

 More than anything else, BrainStormer represents the true spirit of SenchaCON 2013 - "Serious App Dev, Serious App Fun!"

+For any queries, please contact gaurav.kheterpal@metacube.com

+Happy Note taking & dozing through meetings! ;-)